gutehall/vagrant-customer/README.md

 ## Vagrant DevOps Setup

 This repository facilitates setting up a development environment for new clients using Vagrant.
 It avoids cluttering the local machine by provisioning a new box specifically tailored for the client's needs.
-The base box used is [Debian 12 arm64](https://app.vagrantup.com/gutehall/boxes/debian-12), featuring essential DevOps tools commonly utilized in such scenarios.
+The base box used is [Debian 12 arm64 or amd64](https://app.vagrantup.com/gutehall/boxes/debian-12), featuring essential DevOps tools commonly utilized in such scenarios.

-Tested on macOS Sonoma 14.3, Vagrant 2.4.1, and Parallels Desktop 19.
+Tested on macOS Sonoma using Parallels Desktop 19 and on Ubuntu 23.10 using Virtualbox 7 with Vagrant 2.4.1.

 Before executing the script, ensure that `setup.sh` has executable permissions: